 MEET THE TEAM

-BSW, RSW, MSW – Executive Director
+BSW, RSW, MSW – Founder

-Judy is the Executive Director of Gentle Path Counselling Services, a non- profit agency, which she founded in 1998.
+Judy is the former Executive Director of Gentle Path Counselling Services, a non- profit agency, which she founded in 1998.
 She holds a Masters of Social Work Degree from Dalhousie University and has 24 years of Counselling experience.
 For seven years, she worked as a Probation and Parole Officer with the Province of New Brunswick and co-facilitated the Community Sex Offender Treatment Program for adult male offenders convicted of domestic violence or sexual assault.

 While employed with Family Services as a Counsellor, Judy developed numerous Educational Programs including Recapturing a Lost Childhood; The Gentle Path to the Twelve Steps; Parent Works; Women, Anger & Depression; Your Perfect Right; Women and Self-Esteem and Men, Anger and Self-Esteem.
 Similar programs are offered at Gentle Path as well as Support Group Programs – Rebuild and Move On; CoDA and Women of Worth – all of which were designed by Judy.